4 Basic Functions of Management – Complete Manual for Managers

 The purpose of setting these standards is to measure each activity, process, or performance against pre-set criteria.
 Therefore, it becomes easy for managers to assess their employees and processes in a uniform way.

 It is essential to communicate the performance expectations and standards to lower levels of the hierarchy so that everyone knows his responsibilities.
 In this way, employees are more motivated to achieve their personal and organizational goals. e.g. assembly department can set a standard for every employee to assemble 20 chocolate boxes in one hour.

 - Measuring performance

-Likewise establishing standards, there should be a defined way to measure the performance.
+Likewise establishing standards, there should be a defined way to measure performance.
 This can be done by observation or using a system/ tool for measurement.
 A performance standard of assembling 20 chocolate boxes hourly can be measured by observation but in order to check the performance of our newly introduced courier service, we can use an online tracking system.
-This system monitors the delivery of courier in a pre-defined time frame.
+This system monitors the delivery of couriers in a pre-defined time frame.
 Another example of performance measurement is the annual employee appraisal where managers assess the performance of employees.
-So, in all scenarios, controlling function improves the productivity and efficiency of the company.
+So, in all scenarios, the controlling function improves the productivity and efficiency of the company.